vkarpov15/mastering-async-await/content/chapter3.md

 Consolidated error handling is one of the most powerful features of async/await.
 Using `.catch()` on an async function call lets you handle all errors that occur in the async function, whether they're synchronous or asynchronous.

-### Use try/catch sparingly to handle specific errors